Assignment 7: System Monitor with Interrupts

 speed typing

 The usual 48-hour grace period applies, but we strongly encourage you to submit on-time.
-That allows you to then focus on resolving open issues and claiming the big full system bonus!
+That allows you to then focus on resolving open issues and readying your full system!

 Goals

-With all your hard work on the previous assignments, your Mango Pi can now read input from a keyboard and respond to your commands by drawing to a graphical console display.
-For the piรจce de rรฉsistance you'll upgrade your keyboard driver so that you can type as fast as the wind without dropping characters.
+Your hard work on previous assignments has built a Mango Pi console that read commands from a keyboard and outputs its display to the monitor.
+For the pièce de résistance you'll rework your keyboard driver so that you can type as fast as the wind without dropping characters.

 Conceptually, this assignment is about concurrency and preemption.
 Concurrency is when a program is able to do more than one thing at once.
 Preemption is when one task in a program can take control of the processor from another.
 Both concurrency and preemption are fundamental ideas to computer systems: this allows your phone to multitask between applications and allows a web server to handle tens of thousands of clients.
 In this assignment, you start from the ground up, handling the root of preemption in every computer system: interrupts.